-your Thanksgiving line-up!
+Here's one last recipe to squeeze into your Thanksgiving line-up!
 Tangy-sweet cranberry curd meets buttery walnut shortbread for a twist on the classic lemon bar.
 A dash of cinnamon ties it all together.
-And don't worry - this whole recipe comes together in about an hour, making it an excellent last-minute treat for Thanksgiving or any other special dinner this fall.
+And don't worry - this whole recipe can be made a day ahead, perfect for the busy Thanksgiving week.

 Cranberry Curd Bars with Walnut Shortbread Crust